 idolatry.
 By putting our limited and often misleading dogmas aside, I can

 experience the Divine as Mother.
 I can pray, “My Mother, who engulfs me in your

 love…..”
-Our first experience in life was our mother.
-We came to know our father
+Our first experience in life is our mother.
+We come to know our father

 GENESIS 1:26-27NEW INTERNATIONAL VERSION (NIV)

-make mankind in our image, in our likeness, so that they may rule over the fish
+us make mankind in our image, in our likeness, so that they may rule over the

 animals,[a] and over all the creatures that move along the ground.”